Five Star Final (1931) Directed by Mervyn LeRoy. Edward G. Robinson, Marian Marsh, H.B. Warner (89 min.)

 Ad inside front cover of The New Movie Magazine, October, 1931

-The conflict between morality and money was a common one in the social consciousness films that Warners made in the 1930s.
+The conflict between morality and money was a common one in the social consciousness films that Warners made in the 1930s with the same verve as their gangster pictures.
 The film's publicity highlighted that "a noted California justice" claimed "the strongest editorials in the country are not in the newspapers but in the talking pictures."
-Significantly, this film makes tabloid readers complicit in the sleazy editorial policy of the fictional Gazette; the same readers who made up the movie's audience.
-Like internet trolls, the paper's staff is confident in their anonymity, until a confrontation forces them to face their sins.
+Significantly, this film makes tabloid readers complicit in the sleazy editorial policy of the fictional "Gazette;" the same readers who made up the movie's audience.
 The plot hinges on a concept as quaint as the candlestick phones everyone is barking into, that a person can, and perhaps should, feel shame.

 Hearst Over Hollywood: Power, Passion and Propaganda in the Movies is the title of Louis Pizzitola's book on William Randolph Hearst's romance with Hollywood.
 Check out the great website at www.hearstoverhollywood.com.

 Photograph of Boris Karloff from Hilda Price's 1932 Movie Star Scrapbook.
-FiveStar Final Mervyn Le Roy gossip, film review and photo of Marian Marsh modeling one of the "Six Social Hours of the Debutante's Day" in red Lyons velvet and gold metallic cloth from the December, 1931 Silver Screen.
+FiveStar Final Mervyn Le Roy gossip, film review and photo of Marian Marsh modeling one of the "Six Social Hours of the Debutante's Day" in red Lyons velvet and gold metallic cloth from the December, 1931 Silver Screen, The Cinema of Edward G. Robinson by James Robert Parish and Alvin H. Marill, City Boys: Cagney, Bogart, Garfield by Robert Sklar, All My Yesterdays by Edward G. Robinson.